Adventures of Petrov and Vasechkin, Usual and Incredible: Plot

 Masha is the best student аt school.
-In class she receives an anonymous love letter.
-Meanwhile, Petrov comes to the blackboard and writes a sentence full of mistakes.
+In class, she receives an anonymous love letter.
+Petrov comes to the blackboard and writes a sentence full of mistakes.
 Meanwhile, Masha has corrected the spelling mistakes in the love letter.
 When she compares it to the mistakes Petrov made, she immediately realizes that the letter was from him.
 She rebuffs him by sending him a note saying that he must first learn how to write correctly.

-Vasechkin wants to help his friend Petrov. Тhey read The Taming of the Shrew, which leads them wanting to tame Masha in a similar way.
+Vasechkin wants to help his friend Petrov. Тhey read The Taming of the Shrew, which leads them to want to tame Masha in a similar way.
 But Masha is far too smart not to see through the boys' plan.
-Frustrated, they stroll through the streets imagining what if they had special powers.
+Frustrated, they stroll through the streets imagining what it would be like if they had special powers.
 They encounter a strange man, who turns out to have magic powers.
-He grants the boys three wishes altogether.
+He grants the boys a total of three wishes.
 Petrov wishes to be the strongest man in the world, and Vasechkin only wants to get perfect grades.
-The third wish is not yet granted to them, they are to mull over it.
+The third wish is not yet granted to them; they are to mull over it.

 And indeed, the wishes come true.
 However, incredible strength soon turns out to be rather disadvantageous for Petrov.
-And also Vasechkin does not enjoy his wish — although he only receives perfect grades, he has not actually become any smarter.
+And also Vasechkin does not enjoy his wish — although he receives perfect grades, he has not actually become any smarter.
 Additionally, Masha is not impressed by the new skills of the boys.
-Eventually they want to become the same as they were before, but the wizard has disappeared.
-Masha helps them formulate their wish correctly and the boys lose their skills again.
+Eventually, they want to be the same as they were before, but the wizard has disappeared.
+Masha helps them formulate their wish correctly, and the boys lose their skills again.

-The French class stages the Little Red Riding Hood in French.
+The French class stages Little Red Riding Hood in French.
 Masha plays the title character.
 Petrov is supposed to play the wolf, but because he had reported sick to skip an exam, Vasechkin takes over the role.
-When Petrov hears this, he sneaks to the performance, and so the Red Riding Hood suddenly faces two wolves.
-After the two guys ruin the show, they have even less of a chance with Mascha.
+When Petrov hears this, he sneaks into the performance, and so Red Riding Hood suddenly faces two wolves.
+After the two guys ruin the show, they have even less of a chance with Masha.

-While the boys have to do a detention, Masha is awarded three times — as the best athlete of the school, as the best student in French and the best student paramedic.
+While the boys have detention, Masha is awarded three times — as the best athlete of the school, as the best student in French, and as the best student paramedic.
 The boys then swear revenge.
-During the swimming class they think of a solution — Petrov is to pretend that he is drowning, while Vasechkin is to save him to receive a rescue medal, and thus divert attention from Masha.
-But the plan fails as it is Masha who saves both boys in the end.
+During swim class, they think of a solution — Petrov is to pretend that he is drowning, while Vasechkin is to save him in hopes of receiving a rescue medal and thus diverting attention away from Masha.
+But the plan fails, as it is Masha who saves both boys in the end.

 And once again Masha is awarded, this time with a rescue medal.
 The boys realize that they can not outdo Masha.
 Instead, they focus on their abilities.
-While they have to do a detention again, they use the opportunity and beautify the classroom by hanging a wallpaper.
+While they have to do detention again, they use the opportunity to beautify the classroom by hanging wallpaper.
 And finally, they also attract the attention of Masha.